mrkschan/c10k-experiment/README.md

 If the entire connection queue is not consumed, the queue will keep growing until hitting the queue size defined by the `backlog` parameter of `listen()`.
 The system then rejects any new connection / TCP handshake.

+Note 2 - High volume socket passing between Python subprocesses should be prevented --

+In Python, you can pass around a socket object easily with the multiprocessing module like below.

+    from multiprocessing.reduction import reduce_socket
+    import multiprocessing

+    def parent():
+        queue = multiprocessing.Queue()
+        my_child = multiprocessing.Process(target=child, args=(queue,))
+        my_child.start()

+        conn = socket.accept()
+        rebuild_func, hints = reduce_socket(conn)  # Serialize conn
+        queue.put((rebuild_func, hints))  # Pass to my_child
+            :
+            :

+    def child(queue):
+        rebuild_func, hints = queue.get()
+        conn = rebuild_func(*hints)  # De-serialize conn
+            :
+            :

+The socket object `conn` is first serialized and then sent to the child process via a `Queue`.
+Behind the `Queue`, there is another pair of sockets created to send and receive serialized objects.
+As a result, a large block of time is spent on serializing/de-serializing the objects when the volume of socket passing is high.
+(TODO: Can we send fd without using socket?)

 ==